keikai/keikai-blog/blog/_posts/2023-12-11-Introducing_Ottava.markdown

 <!--
 images come from https://drive.google.com/open?id=17EEz_BuTVsTSeAA3a8AakyMspVSd_OEb made with draw.io -->
-We are thrilled to share exciting news from our peer developers at Potix Corporation – the Official Launch of Ottava, our cutting-edge data management and analysis platform.
+We are thrilled to share exciting news from our peer developers at Potix Corporation – the Official Launch of <a href="https://ottava.io?utm_source=kk&utm_medium=blog&utm_campaign=launch" target="_blank">Ottava</a>, our cutting-edge data management and analysis platform.

 Over the past two years, our team has been diligently working on Ottava, inspired by the feedback and insights from our vibrant community, especially our '''Keikai Spreadsheet users'''.
 Recognizing the challenges faced by non-technical users in efficiently sharing spreadsheet templates and visualizing complex data, Ottava was conceived to address these pain points head-on.